Prince Harry and Meghan Markle's Wedding Party Makes Their Adorable Debut

 Bridesmaids

 Princess Charlotte: The 3-year-old royal is William and Kate Middleton's daughter, as well as Harry's niece.
 This is her second time serving as a bridesmaid.
 Charlotte also fulfilled the role in her aunt Pippa Middleton's wedding last May.
-The little princess stole the show by giving the crowd a wave.
+The little princess stole the show by giving the crowd a wave and sticking her tongue out.

 Florence van Cutsem: Florence is Harry's 3-year-old goddaughter.
 Royal admirers may recall her cousin Grace van Cutsem was in William and Kate's wedding back in 2011 and became famous across the internet when she revealed a pouty expression during the couple's balcony kiss.
+Her parents are Alice van Cutsem and Major Nicholas van Cutsem.

 Remi Litt and Rylan Litt: Remi and Rylan are Meghan's goddaughters.
 They are 6 years old and 7 years old, respectively.
 In fact, Meghan once referred to these young ladies as her "fairy goddaughters."
 She is friends with the little ones' parents Benita Litt and Darren Litt.
 In fact, she spent Christmas with the family in 2016—back when she was just a few months into dating Harry.